-- All hand-in activities are to be submitted before 8:40am to the teacher-in-charge of the collection as indicated on the Assessment notification.
-Handing in an activity AFTER this time (8:40am) will constitute a late penalty (see Penalties for Late Submission of Assessment Activities). - Any electronic submission of an activity must comply with the specifications of the activity and must be time stamped in a manner that allows the teacher to establish a submission time and date. - Students involved in College activities (Music rehearsals, excursions, band etc) ARE NOT exempt from the activity submission requirements detailed in this section. - Students involved in extracurricular activities (Music/Drama/Debating rehearsals etc) ARE NOT exempt from the activity submission requirements detailed in this section.
-Students should retain an electronic copy of their submission on their personal device. - Students attending before school classes ARE NOT exempt from the activity submission requirements detailed in this section. - Failure to attend an in-class activity or failure to hand an activity in on the due date without relevant documentation (ie Letter from Parent/Carer Years 7-9 / Medical Certificate Years 10-12) may result in a penalty.
+- All hand-in tasks for Years 11 and 12 are to be submitted online by 8:30am unless otherwise specified on the assessment notification.
+Years 7-10 will submit according to the instructions on the assessment notification.
+Handing in an assessment AFTER this time will constitute a late penalty (see Penalties for Late Submission of Assessments). - Any electronic submission of an activity must comply with the specifications of the assessment and must be time stamped in a manner that allows the teacher to establish a submission time and date. - Students involved in extra-curricular activities (Music/Drama/Debating rehearsals etc) ARE NOT exempt from the assessment submission requirements detailed in this section.
+Students should retain an electronic copy of their submission on their personal device. - Students attending before school classes ARE NOT exempt from the assessment submission requirements detailed in this section. - Failure to attend an in-class assessment or failure to hand in an assessment on the due date without relevant documentation (ie Letter from Parent/Carer Years 7-9 / Medical Certificate Years 10-12) may result in a penalty.

-THE USE OF TECHNOLOGY IN ASSESSMENT ACTIVITIES
+THE USE OF TECHNOLOGY IN ASSESSMENTS

 - Students should always save any work completed at school in their personal storage area on their personal device or on a USB.
-Additionally, students have access to 1GTB of cloud storage through their College login.
-If any student wishes to work on a digital resource at home, it must also be saved to a USB storage device or emailed to the student using the College email address.
-Note: Email is only capable of transferring files no greater than 25 megabytes. - It is important that students follow responsible practices in their use of technology to complete assessment activities by: - 1. maintaining reliable, updated back-up copies - 2. retaining printed draft copies - 3. allowing adequate time to troubleshoot potential failures of technology. - Failure of ICT equipment will not be accepted as an excuse for non-submission of an Assessment activity (see College Diary p24).
+Additionally, students have access to 1TB of cloud storage through their College login.
+Note: Email is only capable of transferring files no greater than 25 megabytes. - It is important that students follow responsible practices in their use of technology to complete assessment activities by: - 1. maintaining reliable, updated back-up copies - 2. retaining printed draft copies - 3. allowing adequate time to troubleshoot potential failures of technology - Failure of ICT equipment will not be accepted as an excuse for non-submission of an Assessment activity.